Remember that your Letter should follow formal business conventions. Here are some resources to help you compose a formal business letter.

 Note: Your personal anecdotes and observations are important, as this letter is expressing your own views, and Pathos can be Persuasive.
 Just remember that strong Arguments [Logos] require strong factual information/evidence to support them.
 And Ethos really wants you to use Argument to be Persuasive.

 Where do you need to go to get passwords?
-Hint: it's CANVAS.
+Hint: it's a GOOGLE DOC

 Mr. Netzel's tried to help you understand why and how to use these resources many times in your CCHS Career.